janakeks/dyna/README.md

 ## Translation

 Dyna is available in major languages and complete translation-ready.
 See the translation status and help translating Dyna on https://poeditor.com/join/project/t3gmD1eDOu

+## Code Quality / CI

+Information about coding quality and automated checks coming soon.

+## Performance

+Information about performance is coming soon.

+## License

+Information about license is coming soon.